gabeaventh/my-moviedb/README.md

 ## NOTE

-this project doesn't have any kind of unit test i didnt have much time to develop this even from skeleton apps
+this project doesn't have any kind of unit test yet

 ## Getting Started